ppattanayak/JSChecker/engines/plugins/sri/README.md

 ## Limitation

-If the JavaScript makes network call based on some programming logic, adding jquery if its not already added, then this will miss out.
+If the JavaScript makes network call based on some programming logic, adding jquery if its not already added, then the plugin will miss out.

 ## Sample Response